-The SI joint is to blame in 15 to 30 percent of people with chronic lower back pain.
+The SI joint is to blame in of people with chronic lower back pain.

 About 80 percent of adults in the United States will experience lower back pain during their lives.
 Lower back pain is a leading cause of missed workdays, and the most common cause of job-related disability.

 Your SI joints are located where the sacrum and ilium meet.
 The sacrum is the triangle-shaped bone near the bottom of your spine, just above your coccyx, or tailbone.
 The ilium, one of the three bones that make up your hip bones, is the uppermost point of your pelvis.